 Followers of this blog will likely know what I’m going to say.
 When it comes to salads, you need to taste the ingredients in it and they need to be good.
 That said, the fresh flavor of the green beans is paramount.

 Luckily, the fresh flavor does not mean you need to spring for the fresh beans.
-We’re going to be blanching some frozen beans to give them texture and bite back.
+I’m going to be blanching some frozen beans to give them texture and bite back.
 What is critical is you do not overcook your beans.
 If they become limp, you have overcooked them.

 The Challenge with Green Beans

 It is important that you do not let them sit in tepid warm water and do not let them boil for too long.
 Both these things can cause the green beans to become waterlogged or break down their cellular structure, causing mushy beans (which are horrible for salads).

 To avoid mushiness, blanch your beans.
 Blanching means to boil quickly then submerge in ice-cold to immediately stop the cooking.
 When done correctly, your beans will be brighter green, taste fresher, and have a firmer crunch and snappiness when you eat them (this is all very good for salad).

 It’s very important to salt your water.
 A tiny bit of salt enhances the flavors of pretty much everything.
 Since green beans can be mild, I want to make sure I accent them.
 Additionally, if you have dried cranberries (craisins) these go really well into this dish to add a tad of sweetness to the mix.

 What Pairs with Green Bean Salad?